 The Blackstone Hotel’s Powerful Location and Style

 The building’s location, size, and prestige played a big role in its lasting popularity.
 A century ago, when the Blackstone was built by the Drake Brothers (they also built the Drake Hotel), its neighborhood was the bustling hub of North American train traffic.
 Notably, the Capitol Limited from DC to Chicago pulled into Grand Central Station, only a few blocks to the west.
-Its frontage on Michigan Avenue also gives guests easy access to Grant Park and the Chicago Coliseum down the street.
+Its frontage on Michigan Avenue also gave guests easy access to Grant Park and the former Chicago Coliseum down the street.

 The size and style of the Blackstone Hotel also set it apart from competitors.
 The hotel soars 22 stories above the park, which placed it among the city’s tallest buildings upon completion.
 Then as now, elite elevations turn buildings into hot spots.

 Politicians and Presidents would have also prized its patrician architecture.
-It’s style dances between neo-Classical Beaux Arts and neo-Baroque Second Empire.
+Its style dances between neo-Classical Beaux Arts and neo-Baroque Second Empire.
 The Beaux Arts style, which was popularized at the 1893 World’s Columbian Exposition, revived the forms of Renaissance and Greco-Roman architecture.
 The Blackstone’s lower-level arched windows and Grecian pediments of terracotta are definitely Beaux Arts features.

 Second Empire is another revival form of architecture, this one popularized during the reign of Emperor Napoleon III in France.
 He rebuilt Paris to be a modern city of sweeping boulevards and grand buildings.
-One of its signature features in the Mansard roof, an ornate and steeply-angled cap on many Victorian era buildings.
+One of its signature features is the Mansard roof, an ornate and steeply-angled cap on many Victorian era buildings.
 The Blackstone Hotel’s Mansard roof is among the most prominent example of this style in downtown.